ZA1815/caniscrape/README.md

 - Scans for reCAPTCHA, hCaptcha, Cloudflare Turnstile
 - Tests if CAPTCHA appears on load or after rate limiting
 - Monitors network traffic for challenge endpoints
-- **NEW**: Attempt to solve detected CAPTCHAs using Capsolver or 2Captcha
+- Attempt to solve detected CAPTCHAs using Capsolver or 2Captcha

 ### 5. **TLS Fingerprinting**
 - Compares standard Python clients vs browser-like clients